 The mechanical properties of the synthetic scaffold will need to reflect those of the native and fibrotic lung environment.
 ECM changes in mechanical properties such as tension or stiffness can cause major responses in cells which alter their ability to function properly.
 Due to the cell's sensitivity to the mechanical microenvironment around them, the mechanical properties must accurately mimic those of native tissue.
-Given that our client wants varying mechanical properties to model both native and fibrotic lung tissues, the design should be able to produce hydrogels of elastic modulus from 2 kPa to 16.5 kPa.
-The viscoelastic properties for healthy lung tissue must include the storage modulus (G'= 500 Pa) and loss modulus (G''= 50 Pa).
-Fibrotic lung tissue viscoelastic properties must also be met by the storage modulus (G' = 5 kPa) and loss modulus (G'' = 500 Pa) [13].
-The G' and G'' values should be within an order or magnitude of each other to accurately represent the viscoelasticity of in-vivo lung ECM.
+Given that our client wants varying mechanical properties to model both native and fibrotic lung tissues, the design should be able to produce hydrogels of elastic modulus from 3.5 kPa to 16.5 kPa.